-Our note receivable consist of a commitment from the seller of oil and gas property for costs associated with abandonment.
+Our note receivable consists of a commitment from the seller of oil and gas property for costs associated with abandonment.
 Pursuant to an agreement with the seller, we invoice the seller an agreed upon amount at the completion of certain decommissioning activities.
-The gross amount of the seller's obligation to us totals \$105.2 million and is recorded at its present value, which totaled \$70.6 million as of March 31, 2023.
+The gross amount of the seller's obligation to us is \$105.2 million and is recorded at its present value, which totaled \$71.6 million as of June 30, 2023.

-The discount on the note receivable, which is currently based on an effective interest rate of 5.6%, is amortized to interest income over the expected timing of the completion of the decommissioning activities, which are expected to be completed during the second quarter of 2031.
+The discount on the note receivable is currently based on an effective interest rate of 5.6% and is amortized to interest income over the expected timing of the completion of the decommissioning activities, which are expected to be completed during the second quarter of 2031.
 Interest receivable is considered paid in kind and is compounded into the carrying amount of the note.

-Non-cash interest income related to the note receivable was \$1.0 million for both the three months ended March 31, 2023 and 2022.
-As the interest income on the note receivable is non-cash, it is included in other reconciling items, net in the Condensed Consolidated Statements of Cash Flows.
+Non-cash interest income related to the note receivable for the three and six months ended June 30, 2023 was \$0.9 million and \$1.9 million, respectively.
+Non-cash interest income related to the note receivable for the three and six months ended June 30, 2022 was \$1.0 million and \$2.0 million, respectively.
+Interest income is included in other reconciling items, net in the Condensed Consolidated Statements of Cash Flows.